little-book-of/algorithms/books/en-US/book.md

 }
 ```

-This loop runs ( n ) times, so we say it has time complexity O(n) ,  it grows linearly with input size.
+This loop runs $n$ times, so it has time complexity $O(n)$.
+The time grows linearly with input size.

 Another example: